 Do you agree that such problem exists?

-- Configuration Comparison of Dependency Injection Containers (IOC) - November 3, 2017
+- Comparison of 6 Best Dependency Injection (DI) Inversion of Control (IoC) Containers - November 3, 2017

 - Replacement of Algorithm Testing with Testing of Effects Being Inserted - August 21, 2017